 Children continue to develop and refine skills through practicing and paying increasing attention to detail.
 Skills development continues in all media e.g. mono prints and making their own block prints.
 Projects last for longer periods over several sessions because of diverse skills employed in, for example - making a block print, testing, printing and embellishing.
 Children learn about art from different times and places.
 They gain understanding of symbolism and use Art to explore wider themes.
 They are increasingly able to identify media used and in turn, decide which medium they would like to use, Children use Picture of the Month as a stimulus for different genres.

 Computing is an essential skill for all children to learn, and an important part of the curriculum.
-Coding and programming is an integral aspect of science and STEM-related careers.
+Coding and programming is an integral aspect of Science and STEM-related careers.
 Learning these computing skills is key to this generation of school children's future success.
-We are teaching our pupils the vital skills that enable them to become creators and not just consumers of technology.Computing links in with maths and science, and can be integrated into almost every subject that children study at school.
+We are teaching our pupils the vital skills that enable them to become creators and not just consumers of technology.Computing can be integrated into almost every subject that children study at school.

-At Shirley Park we have 3 computer suites with 30 computers in each, two at Long Lane and one at Stroud Green, which enables each child to have their own computer to work on during computing lessons.
-Computing lessons take place weekly for all children from Year 1 to Year 6 and at regular intervals in Reception.
+At Shirley Park we have a computer suite at Stroud Green and a bank of laptops at Long Lane, which enables each child to have their own computer to work on during computing lessons.
+Computing lessons take place weekly for all children from Year R to Year 6.
 We also have IPads which are used to enhance all areas of the curriculum and specialised programs to help children who need extra help with reading and maths.

 The new computing curriculum is broken down into three main areas: